PopcornPalace/compliance/policies/partners.md

 ## Data Security and Compliance

-Partners are responsible for adhering to all company data security policies, relevant data privacy regulations (e.g., GDPR, CCPA), and TSC CC7.5 (Data Protection and Disposal): [invalid URL removed] controls.
+Partners are responsible for adhering to all company data security policies, relevant data privacy regulations (e.g., GDPR, CCPA), and TSC CC7.5 (Data Protection and Disposal) controls.
 Data access will be logged and monitored to track activity and identify any anomalies, in accordance with SOC 2 monitoring controls.
 Partners are prohibited from transferring or sharing company data with any unauthorized third party, complying with SOC 2 data protection objectives.